 How to apply

 Considering the limited spaces available in the programme each year, entry into the programme is competitive.
-You will need to complete the application form on the Gateway Antarctica website and submit it to Gateway Antarctica (firstname.lastname@example.org) by 1 August.
+You will need to complete the application form on the Gateway Antarctica website by 19 September.
 You will also need to provide certified copies of your academic transcripts with your application.
-Two letters of reference have to be sent directly to Gateway Antarctica from your referees (see the Gateway Antarctica website for the reference form).
+Two letters of reference have to be sent directly to Gateway Antarctica from your referees that you nominate as part of your application.

 A decision on whether your application has been successful will be made in early September.